-eBay seller fees can be extensive and If you're thinking about selling on eBay, then you've probably already heard a lot about the various fees that are involved.
+eBay seller fees can be extensive and if you're thinking about selling on eBay, then you've probably already heard a lot about the various fees that are involved.
 After all, everything from listing your items to processing payments comes with a cost.
 But while it can be easy to get overwhelmed by all the different fees out there, it's important to remember that some of these charges are crucial to maintaining a sustainable e-commerce platform.

 For example, insertion fees encourage sellers to be selective when choosing which items they want to list, helping to keep the marketplace well-curated and high-quality.
 Similarly, fees for optional listing upgrades will help your listing stand out from your competitors.
 In this blog post, we'll walk you through all of the different types of fees that are involved in selling on eBay.

-When you list an item for sale on eBay, you'll be charged an insertion fee of $.35* per listing unless you have an eBay store subscription.
 Every month, eBay gives all their sellers up to 250 FREE listings aka you do not have to pay for an insertion fee or more listings depending on what type of eBay store subscription you have (more on that later).
 After you've used up all your zero insertion fee allowance, you will have to pay an insertion fee for each item you list.
 Here are things to keep in mind:

 * Here are a few exemptions: